 However, well-being is a broad subject including everything from financial wellness to mental health.
 How should employers navigate these options?
-To help save employer’s time, Wellable compiled a list of fundamental and beneficial challenge ideas companies can run at their organizations.
+Wellable compiled a list of fundamental and beneficial challenge ideas companies can run.
 Consider these challenges as a foundation that employers can build upon with fun themes that fit with an organization’s culture.
 Below are six challenge ideas to get any organization started.

-Walking challenges are the most popular, straightforward, and well-known type of challenge when it comes to encouraging physical activity.
+Walking challenges are the most popular, straightforward, and well-known type of fitness challenge when it comes to encouraging physical activity.
 There's a reason why it is so popular and highly recommended: it works.
-Countless research has revealed the benefits of walking, and an equal number of studies show that individuals do not do enough of it.
-As such, walking challenges are a great first-step (no pun intended) when it comes to kicking off a wellness program organization.
+Countless research has revealed the benefits of walking.
+People just don’t do enough of it.

 Another major downside is that walking challenges can become dry over time.
 To resolve this, gamify the experience using various themes and fun graphics, such as "Climb the Mt.
 Everest" or "Swim Across The Hudson River!"
 Check out and borrow some winning ideas from Wellable's sample challenge themes!

-Healthy habits include things such as drinking enough water throughout the day, taking the stairs instead of the elevator, or getting appropriate amounts of sleep.
+Healthy habits include drinking enough water throughout the day, taking the stairs, or getting appropriate amounts of sleep.
 Together, many small healthy habits like these make a big difference in individual health.

 Remember that some habits are harder to build than others and might take participants longer to adopt.
 Habits such as "go for a 1-mile run every day" might take up to 30 days to become natural.
 While these health behaviors take longer to build, they also significantly contribute to long-term health.
 You just need to be patient and work with participants using a reasonable pace.

-To track daily habits, you could use a Google Sheet (a breeding ground for false-reporting if rewards are involved) or designate accountability partners.
+To track daily habits, you could use a Google Sheet or designate accountability partners.
 If you have the budget, you can use a platform that lets you digitally track these activities every day.
 These platforms are more affordable than you think!

 Proper eating is an essential part of overall wellness.
 However, it is often the most difficult to address.
 Many workplace wellness challenges, for this reason, miss out on the opportunity to help their employees develop healthy eating habits.